slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/UefiShellBootOrder` (PATCHable enumeration)

 When enabled, this option adds the Embedded UEFI Shell as an entry in the UEFI Boot Order list.
-This option is only available when the Boot Mode is configured as UEFI and the Embedded UEFI Shell is enabled.
+This option is only available when the Boot Mode is configured as UEFI, and the Embedded UEFI Shell is enabled.

 **Defined values**: